azagniotov/solr-lucene-analyzer-sudachi/README.md

 [`Back to top`](#table-of-contents)

-### Lucene Kuromoji Morphological Analyzer
+### Lucene Kuromoji morphological analyzer

 The Lucene "Kuromoji" is a built-in MeCab-style Japanese morphological analysis component that provides analysis/tokenization capabilities.
 By default, Kuromoji leverages [under the hood](https://github.com/apache/lucene/blob/2a3e5ca07f5df1f5080b5cb54ff104b7924e99f3/gradle/generation/kuromoji.gradle#L50-L97) the [MeCab tokenizer’s “IPA” dictionary (ja)](https://taku910.github.io/mecab/).

 Kuromoji analyzer has its roots in the Kuromoji analyzer made by [Atilika](https://www.atilika.org/), a small NLP company in Tokyo.
-Atilika has donated Kuromoji codebase to the Apache Software Foundation as of Apache Lucene and Apache Solr v3.6.
+Atilika has donated Kuromoji codebase (see [LUCENE-3305](https://issues.apache.org/jira/browse/LUCENE-3305)) to the Apache Software Foundation as of Apache Lucene and Apache Solr v3.6.
 These days, the implementations of Atilika and Lucene Kuromoji have diverged, while [Atilika Kuromoji](https://github.com/atilika/kuromoji) seems to be abandoned anyways.

 [`Back to top`](#table-of-contents)